ddoddsr/testtrust/README.md

-TODO edit vendor/codedge/laravel-fpdf/src/Fpdf/Fpdf.php
+## GoLive
+sltrust01.internal.ihopkc.org

+pltrust01.internal.ihopkc.org

+Change Password
+- TODO  After composer update or install
+  - sudo vim vendor/codedge/laravel-fpdf/src/Fpdf/Fpdf.php
-'use Exception' to fix namespace issue;
+  - after namespace to fix namespace issue;
+  - 'use Exception;'
+- ® SMTP setup email outgoing  requested / ticket opened
+- π Staging copy of Production
+- ® VPN - should request
+- ® https setup requested
+- ∫ Fix PDF!!!!!
+Must refresh page if button press not working.
+Help asked on Discord
+- √ Fix default is_admin and is supervisor on new
+- √ add default effective date   (how?? persistance ustack of all the same date)?
+- √ Less scary buttons archive not delete on Staff
+- √ FIX Mission Statement!!
+- √ Add schedule s/b add "schedule line"
+_ √ is_approved  ie: pending approval by supervisor
+- √+ why ben nunez is review  -- expand char list  turned off
+- √+ top search bar broken full_name  removed

+## Roadmap
+- Supervisor/Staff PDF of info on each Staff supervised

+### 2.0
+- audit by user
+- roles / permissions by user role
+- notes for Admin users
+  - morph belongs to user set dept & etc.
+    - requires additional info
+      - who can see
+      - when to apply?
+### 3.0

+### 4.0
+- add service hours

-## Requests
+## Requests / Questions
-- Backups
-- Audit trail
+- Backups: Handled by VMware
+- Audit trail: by laravel & filament packages requires some tweaking
-- Individule logins
+- Individule logins:  Yes
+  - Who setup? via admin
+  - password reset needs email works with mailpit local

 ## Changes
 ### Editing / Adding schedules
 - TODO add tooltip on the folllowing
 - TODO disallow start time > end time
 - removes spaces
+- '.' expanded to ':'
-- '.' or 'a' expanded to AM and '+' or 'p' expanded to PM
+- '-' or 'a' expanded to AM and '+' or 'p' expanded to PM

 ### Progress
-  Staff Table
+- Staff Table
-    Rename User to Staff (might find some stragglers) Add dept table to Department select
+-- Rename User to Staff (might find some stragglers)
+  - Add dept table to Department select
-    Add 'created' and 'updated' date-times to Staff table/list EmailAlias When adding email Alias, move supervised from Alias to real, delete Bogus
+  - Add 'created' and 'updated' date-times to Staff table/list
+- EmailAlias When adding email Alias, move supervised from Alias to real, delete Bogus
+- Notice of success or failure when transferring supervisee

 ### Import data
   Review Flag
    first or Last <2 spaces
-    TODO effects saved from Staff Record  can reset the review flag
+  - feature or bug?
+When Staff Record saved applies the rules to change the review flag,

 ## Wall PDF
 ### Sizes/